 The counseling staff at MHS works with students to complete a High School and Beyond Plan.
-WOIS is the primary program that we use for career and college exploration.
-Utilizing WOIS, counselors’ help students explore careers, create goals for their future, make educational plans to reach their goals, and find training programs and the right schools to achieve their dreams.
-WOIS can be accessed from home at WOIS.org.
+SchooLinks is the primary program that we use for career and college exploration.
+Utilizing SchooLinks, counselors’ help students explore careers, create goals for their future, make educational plans to reach their goals, and find training programs and the right schools to achieve their dreams.
+SchooLinks can be accessed at schoolinks.com.
+Students must sign in with their MHS google account.
 The program focuses on course planning, career planning and life planning.

 Grade Level Goals: